 You can customize the SP metadata according to you using the Customize Metadata feature.
 When you click on this button you will see a popup showing all the fields in the metadata that can be customized.
 In the pop-up form you will find fields to add your organization details along with technical and support contact details.
 Along with these fields, there are options to choose which certificates will be sent in the metadata.
 Depending on the features supported by the IDP, the plugin can sign the request and decrypt authentication responses for better security and stronger validation.
 The options provided are :

 - Include Signing Certificate in Metadata:– If enabled, public certificate of the plugin will be added in the Service Provider Metadata and it will be used by the IDP to verify the Signature in the SAML Request from the application.

 - Include Encryption Certificate in Metadata:– If enabled, public encryption certificate of the plugin will be added in the Service Provider Metadata that will be used by the IDP to encrypt the SAML Response.

-The application allows you to change the SP BASE URL and SP ENTITY ID to values other than the set defaults.
+The add-on allows you to change the SP BASE URL and SP ENTITY ID to values other than the set defaults.

-- SP Base URL: If your Atlassian application is running behind a proxy, your IdP will need the proxy SAML Endpoint.
-You can update the SP(Service Provider) Base URL accordingly.
-Updating this will also update URLs in the metadata so SP information has to be re-configured in IDP again.
-By default, it is configured as the current Base URL of your Atlassian application.
+- SP Base URL:- Typically all the Service Provider SAML endpoints are generated based on the Service Provider’s Base URL.
+If your Atlassian application is running behind a proxy, then your base URL will be different from the present value.
+You can update the SP(Service Provider) Base URL according to your proxy using this option.
+Updating this will also update URLs in the metadata so SP information has to be re-configured in IdP again.

 - SP Entity ID: It also referred to as Issuer.
 It is used by the Identity Provider to uniquely identify your Atlassian application.